 Do Not Leave The Scene Of The Accident

-If the accident was your fault, it’s understandable that you would feel an urgent desire to drive away from the entire mess as fast as possible.
+If the accident was your fault, it’s understandable that you would feel an urgent desire to drive away from the accident scene as fast as possible.

 But you need to think logically—hit-and-runs are taken very seriously in all states and you’ll face massive penalties if caught.